 Viruses assigned to the genus Ledantevirus form a distinct monophyletic group based on well-supported Maximum Likelihood trees inferred from complete L sequences.
 Many of the viruses in the genus have been isolated from bats and many or all appear to be transmitted by arthropods.
-There are three distinct phylogroups comprising: A) Fukuoka virus (FUKV), Barur virus (BARV), Nishimuro virus (NISV), Nkolbisson virus (NKOV) and Yongjia tick virus 2 (YjTV-2); B) Le Dantec virus (LDV), Keuraliba virus (KEUV) and Kern Canyon virus (KCV); and C) Mount Elgon bat virus (MEBV), Kumasi rhabdovirus (KRV), Oita virus (OITAV), Fikirini rhabdovirus (FKRV), Kolente virus (KOLEV), Wuhan louse fly virus 5 (WhLFV-5) and Kanyawara virus (KYAV).
+There are three distinct phylogroups comprising: A) Fukuoka virus (FUKV), Barur virus (BARV), Nishimuro virus (NISV), Nkolbisson virus (NKOV) and Yongjia tick virus 2 (YjTV-2); B) Le Dantec virus (LDV), Keuraliba virus (KEUV), Kern Canyon virus (KCV) and Vaprio virus (VAPV); and C) Mount Elgon bat virus (MEBV), Kumasi rhabdovirus (KRV), Oita virus (OITAV), Fikirini rhabdovirus (FKRV), Kolente virus (KOLEV), Wuhan louse fly virus 5 (WhLFV-5) and Kanyawara virus (KYAV).
 The genus is linked phylogenetically to viruses assigned to the genera Perhavirus and Sprivivirus (infecting fish), and more distantly to the genus Vesiculovirus (infecting mammals).

 Ledantevirus genomes consist of a single molecule of negative-sense, single-stranded RNA and range from approximately 10.8–11.5 kb.

 The N, P, M, G and L share sequence homology and/or structural characteristics with the cognate proteins of other rhabdoviruses.
 Other proteins are encoded in the genome but have not yet been identified in infected cells.
-The U1 ORFs present in LDV, KEUV and KCV encode small basic proteins of 64 to 77 amino acids (7.3–8.8 kDa).
-The FUKV Mx ORF encodes a predicted double-membrane-spanning protein of 86 amino acids (10.4 kDa) (Walker et al., 2015, Blasdell et al., 2015).
+The U1 ORFs present in LDV, KEUV, KCV and VAPV encode small basic proteins of 64 to 77 amino acids (7.3–8.8 kDa).
+The FUKV Mx ORF encodes a predicted double-membrane-spanning protein of 86 amino acids (10.4 kDa) (Walker et al., 2015, Lelli et al., 2018, Blasdell et al., 2015).

 Ledantevirus genome organisations include five genes (N, P, M, G and L) encoding the structural proteins and concise intergenic regions.
-(Walker et al., 2015, Sakai et al., 2015, Blasdell et al., 2015, Kading et al., 2013, Li et al., 2015).
-In LDV, KEUV and KCV genomes, a small additional ORF (U1) between the G and L genes occurs as an independent transcriptional unit including consensus transcription initiation and transcription termination/polyadenylation sequences; in the FUKV genome, an alternative ORF (Mx) encoding a putative double-membrane-spanning protein occurs within the M gene (Figure 1.Ledantevirus).
+(Walker et al., 2015, Sakai et al., 2015, Lelli et al., 2018, Blasdell et al., 2015, Kading et al., 2013, Li et al., 2015).
+In LDV, KEUV, KCV and VAPV genomes, a small additional ORF (U1) between the G and L genes occurs as an independent transcriptional unit including consensus transcription initiation and transcription termination/polyadenylation sequences; in the FUKV genome, an alternative ORF (Mx) encoding a putative double-membrane-spanning protein occurs within the M gene (Figure 1.Ledantevirus).

 Figure 1.Ledantevirus.
 Schematic representation of ledantevirus genome organisations.
 N, P, M, G and L represent ORFs encoding the structural proteins.
-The U1 ORFs of Kern Canyon virus, Keuraliba virus and Le Dantec virus (red) and the Fukuoka virus Mx ORF (blue) are highlighted.
+The U1 ORFs of Kern Canyon virus, Keuraliba virus, Le Dantec virus and Vaprio virus (red) and the Fukuoka virus Mx ORF (blue) are highlighted.

 Serological cross-reactions (complement-fixation, indirect fluorescence antibody or ELISA) have been reported between various members of the genus.
 These include between: LDV and KEUV; KCV, BARV, FUKV, NKOV and KEUV; KOLEV, BARV and FUKV; and FUKV, BARV and MEBV (Calisher et al., 1989, Tesh et al., 1983, Cropp et al., 1985, Ghedin et al., 2013).